humdrum-tools/vhv-documentation/interface/esac/index.md

 ---
 title: EsAC data import
 lang: en es
-ref: interface-esac
+page_language: en
 author: Craig Stuart Sapp
-translator:
 creation_date: 10 Jun 2017
-translation_date:
-last_updated: 10 Jun 2017
+last_updated:
+ref: interface-esac
 tags: [all]
 keywords: interface esac
 summary: "EsAC files can be dragged/dropped onto the VHV page to automatically convert them into Humdrum data, or EsAC data can be pasted into the text editor to edit as EsAC data."